 If you are experiencing itchy, burning, dry or watery eyes, you may have already tried picking up some over the counter eye drops to help freshen your eyes.
 For a few people, OTC drops might be enough, but all too often a bit more specialized eye care is needed by an optometrist is necessary.

 Wearers of regular contact lenses are among those who have an increased risk of developing dry eye.
-If this happens eye care becomes more challenging because wearing traditional contact lenses feel like something foreign in the eye and causes discomfort.
-In theses cases, our optometrist may recommend a type of hard to fit contacts called scleral lenses.
+If this happens eye care becomes more challenging because wearing traditional contact lenses feels like something foreign in the eye and causes discomfort.
+In these cases, our optometrist may recommend a type of hard to fit contact called scleral lenses.
 Scleral lenses extend under the upper and lower lids and rarely dislocate.
-Patients with damaged corneal tissue especially benefit, because these lenses don't touch the cornea, instead, the preservative free saline solution helps to hydrate the eye surface.
+Patients with damaged corneal tissue especially benefit, because these lenses don't touch the cornea, instead, the preservative-free saline solution helps to hydrate the eye surface.
 At Positive Eye On, we offer scleral contacts among our hard to fit contacts, and if your dry eye condition is connected to your wearing contacts, our optometrist will be happy to discuss this option.

 Most of the time when dry eye occurs it is because not enough tears are produced at the water layer.
 This condition is called keratoconjunctivitis sicca (KCS), or dry eye syndrome.
 Symptoms include

 General eye discomfort irritated, scratchy, gritty or burning sensation in the eyes or the feeling that there is a foreign object in their eyes